sapozhnikovv/OnTran.EF.SCU/README.md

 ✅ Postgres-based
 ✅ MS Sql

-* Other database types can be used, but testing was only done on these three.
+> **Note**: While this extension should work with any EF Core provider, testing has only been performed on these three databases.

 [Examples-Tests](https://github.com/sapozhnikovv/OnTran.EF.SCU/tree/main/Examples-Tests)
 These tests on .net8.0 and use TestContainers to run DB in Docker.